 Step 4: Apply ‘Filters’ and select the stores you would like to cluster.

-If you would like to work with all stores of a retailer, you can click the ‘Select All’ checkbox.
+If you would like to work with all the retailer’s stores, you can click the ‘Select All’ checkbox.

 Step 5: Select the ‘Product Hierarchy Field’ you would like to work with.